My Approach to Helping

 Some frequently asked questions:

 "Do you take insurance." - Insurance is a tricky one because though it can help people save some money in the short term, it is not helpful overall.
 Insurance requires me to give you an official mental health diagnosis, limits how often you can attend, as well as how long your sessions are and requires me to send detailed notes about your life.
 I do not work with insurance because then I can better protect my clients' privacy and interests.
 Therapy isn't always cheap but it is a worthy investment that you deserve to make in yourself and will have lasting benefits for years to come.
 I also offer a sliding scale with flexible rates so I can accommodate people.
 I understand times can be tough and I will work with my clients to get the care they need.

 "Tell me more about yourself" - I am both a serious person and I love to laugh.
 I care about finding both the deeper meaning and the humor in life.
 I enjoy arts and culture, the outdoors, travel, and literature.
 I'm also a big animal-lover.
 I'm a creative person who cares about people and society.

 Specific Issue(s) I'm Skilled at Helping With

-Stress, anger, relationship issues, teenagers, depression, anxiety, helping families cope with severe mental illness, managing chronic pain, feeling burnt out, codependency, men's issues.
+Anxiety, depression, complex trauma, family crisis, divorce, children and adolescents, stress, anger, relationship issues, helping families cope with severe mental illness, managing chronic pain, feeling burnt out, codependency, men's issues.

 Had a Negative Therapy Experience?